Is your time in the Bible and your time with a screen in the proper proportions? The contrast can be embarrassing and convicting.

 May we be people who read Timothy before Twitter, Philemon before Facebook, Titus before TikTok.
 Let this summer be the season where your Bible replaces your phone as the ‘first’ and ‘last’ of your days.

-Chuck is the director of Lifeway Kids.
+Chuck is the director of Lifeway Kids and co-author of Flip the Script: Disrupting Tradition for the Sake of the Next Generation.
 Before his role at Lifeway, Chuck had a prolific career in television and video production.
 He is a three-time Emmy Award-winning producer, director, writer, and on-screen talent.
 A graduate of Columbia Bible College, Chuck, and his wife, Cris, have served in student and children’s ministry for many years.